 Located at the county’s northern gateway – Junction 27 of the M5 – Eden Westwood will be a destination genuinely unlike any other in the world.
 It will mix indoor and outdoor recreation; education and enterprise; commercial and non-commercial elements, all shaped by the distinctive Eden brand to promote Devon’s desirable lifestyle, its delicious local produce, and the UK’s world-leading agronomy sector.

 To provide strategic advice, stakeholder engagement and communications services in support of an allocation-led planning strategy.

 The project has had many set-backs since the promoter first conceived of the idea in 2002.
-By the time we were approached some five years ago, the project faced enormous opposition from local residents, members and neighbouring authorities alike, and had been excluded from the draft Mid Devon Local Plan.
+By the time we were approached some five years ago, the project faced enormous opposition from local residents, members and neighbouring authorities alike, and had been excluded from the draft Mid Devon Local Plan Review.

 Seaxburh was recruited to turn the project’s reputation around and help it regain traction in the planning process.